Telework and Energy

 in line for hours to partially fill one's tank is entirely another,

-as was demonstrated in the US in the 1970s and in Iraq today.
+as was demonstrated in the US in the 1970s.
+At the

 - Transportation demand is increasing.